Related Subjects:

 Incidence

-- More common in men than women.
+- More common in men than in women.

-- Incidence: 5.4 per 100,000 per year.
+- Incidence: ~5.4 per 100,000 per year.

-- Approximately 5,500 new cases per year in the UK.
+- About 5,500 new cases per year in the UK.

 Stages of Progression

-Note: Treatment is not indicated for patients with MGUS.
-Randomized trials have demonstrated no benefit from early intervention, and simple monitoring of paraproteins with clinical review is all that is required.
+Randomized trials show no benefit from early intervention; simple monitoring of paraproteins and clinical review is usually sufficient.

 Aetiology